portsoc/hangman-in-branches/README.md

 ### Dynamic data

-To host a PostgreSQL database for our side, we obviously need to have PostgreSQL installed on our machines (being a good developer, we have poited this out in the [usage section](#usage)).
+To host a PostgreSQL database for our side, we obviously need to have PostgreSQL installed on our machines (being a good developer, we have pointed this out in the [usage section](#usage)).

 Apart from this, we need to have a database for our data and a table in that database.
 We are doing both of these tasks with the `setup` script we have added in `package.json`.